0research/ai-sdk/README.md

 # Feedback
 * We would love to receive feedback on the action from users to understand how we can improve.

+# MIT License
+At [0Research](https://0research.com), we offer our flagship open-source software through the MIT license.
+Why?
+It’s simple: we want to provide developers with the intellectual freedom to share their contributions in whatever manner they see fit.
+If they work hard on a AI-SDK project, they should be able to freely share their insight without any worry of legal repercussions.

+MIT (Massachusetts Institute of Technology) License is a “permissive” license like BSD (Berkeley Software Distribution) and Apache licenses.
+These licenses are less restrictive when it comes to the release of source code.

+If a developer writes a million lines of code for a project and then incorporates even a few lines of GPL-licensed code, then all the code must be revealed under the GPL.
+The developer can’t mix their own proprietary software and GPL software together.
+This is precisely why the GPL has drawn the ire of many professional developers. **(This does not hold true for MIT License)**

+Needless to say, we don’t think there’s anything scary about AI-SDK.
+When developer’s use AI-SDK and its permissive MIT license, they can put it on the internet without sharing app source code with anyone and not worry about a thing.